Wrongful Death Information and Recovery

 What happens if one parent is contributorily negligent for the death of a child, such as when the parent is the driver of the car and the child is killed in an automobile accident?
 Is this contributory negligence imputed to the spouse who was not driving?
 According to RCW 1.22.010 the contributory fault of one spouse shall not be imputed to the other spouse or the minor child of the spouse to diminish recovery in an action by the other spouse or the minor child of the spouse, or his or her legal representative, to recover damages caused by fault resulting in death or in injury to the person or property, whether separate or community, of the spouse.

 Please contact one of the attorneys from Reinig & Barber to discuss your case.
 You can be confident that you are selecting attorneys that will respond to your concerns and maximize your settlement potential.
-From our offices in Kennewick and North Bend, Washington, we are prepared to serve the needs of clients nationwide.
+From our office in Kennewick , we are prepared to serve the needs of clients nationwide.